StopSandal/EventSeller/README.md

 This API supports CRUD operations via REST architecture for managing tickets, events, place addresses, place halls, hall sectors, and ticket seats.

+To use any other method except Get, user should be authorized.

 Usage

 Create (POST) methods